ktor-doc-jp/ktor-doc-jp/pages/features/routing.md

 * `route(path)` – adds path segments matcher(s), see below about [paths](#path)
 * `method(verb)` – adds HTTP method matcher.
-* `param(name, value)` – adds matcher for specific value of query parameter
+* `param(name, value)` – adds matcher for a specific value of the query parameter
-* `param(name)` – adds matcher that checks existence of query parameter and captures its value
+* `param(name)` – adds matcher that checks for the existence of a query parameter and captures its value
-* `optionalParam(name)` – adds matcher that captures value of query parameter if it exists
+* `optionalParam(name)` – adds matcher that captures the value of a query parameter if it exists
 * `header(name, value)` – adds matcher that for a specific value of HTTP header, see below about [quality](#quality)

 ### Path